tskora/pyBrown/docs/source/getting_started/custom_potentials.rst

 Arguments
 **********

-When it comes to arguments, it depends on the how-many-body the interaction is and on the additional parameters you want to provide to the interactions (see :ref:`preparing-input`).
+When it comes to arguments, it depends on how-many-body the interaction is and on the additional parameters you want to provide to the interactions (see :ref:`preparing-input`).
 The scheme looks like that:

 ``1B_force(bead1, ...)``

-``2B_force(ead1, bead2, pointer, ...)``
+``2B_force(bead1, bead2, pointer, ...)``

 ``3B_force(bead1, bead2, bead3, pointer12, pointer23, ...)``